-Unfortunately once the elbow joint has been damaged through either cartilage loss, the presence of medial coronoid fragments or an ununited anconeal process, a vicious circle of inflammation and further cartilage damage begins.
+Unfortunately, once the elbow joint has been damaged through either cartilage loss, medial compartment disease or an ununited anconeal process, inflammation and further cartilage damage occurs.
 Ultimately this causes progressive arthritis of the elbow joint leading to pain and loss of function.

 Dogs affected by elbow dysplasia often show signs from an early age, typically from 5 months on, but some may first be diagnosed after 4–6 years.
 Affected dogs develop a front limb lameness that typically worsens over a period of weeks to months.
 Lameness is usually worse after exercise and typically never completely resolves with rest.
 Often both fore legs are affected, which can make detection of lameness difficult, as the gait is not asymmetric.
 When both elbows are involved the dog usually becomes unwilling to exercise for long periods or may even refuse to complete a walk.

 Diagnosis of elbow dysplasia is usually performed with a combination of clinical examination and x-rays.
 Usually the dog has pain on fully bending or extending the elbow and often your veterinarian will want to watch your dog walk or trot to detect any lameness.
 X-rays will typically shows signs of arthritis but may also show the presence of small bone fragments in the joint or an ununited anconeal process (Figures 2 and 3).
 Your veterinarian may also choose to refer you to a specialist veterinary surgeon for more advanced diagnostic procedures to be performed.
 This may include CT scans, MRI scans, or arthroscopy (Figures 4 and 5).

 Surgery aftercare will depend on the type of surgery performed, and your veterinarian will advise you of exactly what is required.
 In general your dog will need to be quiet and confined for a period of time, usually from 2–6 weeks or more.